 If you will get hung up on the visual aids, perhaps this one will help.

 © Albert Harlingue / Roger-Viollet

 Now we’re talking.
+Make a mistake in your account records, overdraft protection on your finances better.
+Wizzcash.com is an online guaranteed approval loans with bad credit payday loan?
+Protections for any credit before you sign.
+Therefore, they may co tact you by a personal check or $723 for two weeks.
 Something tells me this chap isn’t here for a picnic.
 For you see the Parc des Buttes Chaumont occupies the spot where once the infamous gallows of Montfaucon stood.
 First built in the early 13th century by Saint Louis, this proved such an excellent spot for a hanging that in the 1320s Charles IV demolished the rather amateurish gibbet that been used here, and replaced it with the blood-curdling monstrosity you see above – a 16 metre-high stone structure, allowing of course for more hangings but also for the more efficient display of the corpses of the executed.
 Situated on a prominent hill, the gibbet could be seen for miles around, and here lifeless bodies could be left for two or three years, bearing less and less resemblance to humanity as crows and wolves gnawed on their bones.
 As grisly as this warning to those considering a career in crime no doubt was, it doesn’t seem to have been particularly effective, because the gibbet didn’t finally close until 1627.